Ophiuchus: Incentivizing Tool-augmented "Think with Images" for Joint Medical Segmentation, Understanding and Reasoning: Related Works

 \textbf{Medical MLLMs for Fine-Grained Vision Understanding.} Multimodal large language models have demonstrated promising performance in handling a wide range of medical imaging modalities and tasks~\citep{li2023llava,chen2024huatuogpt,yang2024advancing,lin2025healthgpt}.
 To enable region-level perception and assessment, numerous approaches~\citep{chen2024r,xie2024medtrinity,shui2025large,deng2025med} introduce region-of-interest (ROI) supervision, teaching medical MLLMs to ground critical regions.
 Moreover, some studies~\citep{bai2024m3d,wang2025reinforced,huang2025medseg} have also explored pixel understanding in MLLMs by combining these models with segmentation tasks.
 These methods require MLLMs to learn an implicit $[seg]$ token and involve additional fine-tuning with a separate pixel decoder.
 Despite direct fine-grained supervision, these models still exhibit limited grounding accuracy and mask precision~\citep{zhu2025segagent,nath2025vila}, and they often underperform task-specific models.
 In contrast, we train the MLLM to act as a competent agent that effectively invokes external tools across diverse queries, enabling it to surpass inherent limitations in pixel-level grounding and to solve tasks beyond its native capacity.

 \textbf{Tool-Augmented Medical Agents.} Augmenting medical MLLMs with external tools is an active direction that extends capabilities beyond standalone models by leveraging dedicated functions or expert models for quantitative assessment.
 MMedAgent~\citep{li2024mmedagent} curates an instruction-tuning corpus covering six medical tools, enabling task-specific tool invocation and result aggregation.
 Similarly, VILA-M3~\citep{nath2025vila} trains models to trigger medical expert models for tasks such as segmentation and classification.
-AURA~\citep{fathi2025aura} integrates different medical models as tools for different tasks, including MedSAM~\citep{ma2024segment} for segmentation, and CheXAgent~\citep{chen2401chexagent} for VQA.
+AURA~\citep{fathi2025aura} composes specialized medical models as tools, e.g., MedSAM~\citep{ma2024segment} for segmentation and CheXAgent~\citep{chen2401chexagent} for VQA.
 However, these methods remain restricted to fixed perception behaviors due to fragmented reasoning composed of disconnected tool invocations that undermine coherence and holistic planning.

-For multi-turn, multi-step reasoning, MedAgent-Pro~\citep{wang2025medagent} builds a hierarchical multi-agent framework integrating GPT-4o~\citep{achiam2023gpt}, a retrieval-augmented generation agent, and specialized tools to support disease diagnosis under disease-specific workflows.
-SMR-Agents~\citep{wang2026smr} adopts a large language model as a general practitioner, which automatically selects and coordinates a team of specialized medical expert agents to refine the final answer.
+MedAgent-Pro~\citep{wang2025medagent} proposes a hierarchical multi-agent framework that combines GPT-4o~\citep{achiam2023gpt} with retrieval and analysis tools for disease diagnosis.
 Although these approaches support sequential composition of multiple tools, their reliance on predefined workflows limits generalization and blocks recovery from tool failures.
-In contrast, \textbf{Ophiuchus} attains tool-augmented ``thinking with images'' through a three-stage training framework, enabling the model to learn diverse, context-aware tool-use strategies and to reflect on tool outputs via an iterative reasoning process.
+In contrast, \textbf{Ophiuchus} achieves tool-augmented ``think with images'' through a three-stage training framework, enabling seamless orchestration of diverse tools and iterative reasoning to reflect on tool outputs.